Train-Free Segmentation in MRI with Cubical Persistent Homology: Introduction

 This motivates continued development of non-deep learning approaches.
-Beyond classical unsupervised methods that remain widely used \cite{faragallah2023efficient,lee2009automatic,makropoulos2014automatic}, Topological Data Analysis (TDA) is emerging as a promising tool for automatic segmentation.
+Beyond classical unsupervised methods that remain widely used \cite{zhaoAUCseg2021,faragallah2023efficient}, Topological Data Analysis (TDA) is emerging as a promising tool for automatic segmentation.
 In particular, Persistent Homology (PH) encodes the topology of image structures---quantifying connected components, tunnels, and cavities across thresholds---and thus enables the detection of anatomically meaningful components.
-To date, only a few PH approaches operate in an unsupervised regime; these include segmentation of papillary muscles/trabeculae in cardiac imaging \cite{gao2013segmenting,wu2017optimal,chen2017cardiac}, stem-cell clusters in confocal images \cite{nardi2024topology}, and cells/organelles in fluorescence microscopy~\cite{panconi2024three}.

-In this article, we invoke PH to devise a general train-free framework for MRI segmentation, and demonstrate its use on concrete datasets.
-It is divided into three simple modules: \textbf{(1)} identification of the whole object to segment; \textbf{(2)} detection of a particular subset; and \textbf{(3)} deduction of the other regions.
-The second step involves prior morphological knowledge, presenting a topology that PH can detect.
-We validate our framework on three segmentation problems: glioblastoma from brain MRI, for which we take advantage of the spherical shape of the \textit{Enhancing Tumor}; cardiac segmentation from Cardiac Magnetic Resonance Imaging (CMR), based on the cylindrical shape of the {myocardium}; and {cortical plate} from fetal brain MRI, using the fact that it forms, in cortical slices, one or two circles (see \Cref{fig:teaser}).